legrandp/xdsme/README.md

 ## Features

-Supported detector image format include: PILATUS, EIGER (experimental), ADSC, MARCCD, MAR345, SATURN.
+Supported detector image format include: PILATUS, EIGER, ADSC, MARCCD, MAR345, SATURN.
 There is an experimental support for RAXIS and MAR555 detectors (limited by lack of test images).

+xdsme and xds are able to directly process compressed frames in the .gz or .bz2 formats.

 The main scripts are:
  - xdsme for data processing,